-Mental Health/Substance-Related and Addictive Disorders Services Administrator - the organization or individual designated by Paycor, Inc. who provides or arranges Mental Health and Substance-Related and Addictive Disorders Services under the Plan.
+Mental Health/Substance-Related and Addictive Disorders Services Administrator the organization or individual designated by Paycor, Inc. who provides or arranges Mental Health and Substance-Related and Addictive Disorders Services under the Plan.

-Mental Illness - those mental health or psychiatric diagnostic categories listed in the current edition of the International Classification of Diseases section on Mental and Behavioral

-Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association.
-The fact that a condition is listed in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment for the condition is a Covered Health Service.
+Mental Illness - those mental health or psychiatric diagnostic categories listed in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association.
+The fact that a condition is listed in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment for the condition is a Covered Health Service.